Plutonium: Physical properties

-Resistivity is a measure of how strongly a material opposes the flow of electric current.
 The resistivity of plutonium at room temperature is very high for a metal, and it gets even higher with lower temperatures, which is unusual for metals.
 This trend continues down to 100 K, below which resistivity rapidly decreases for fresh samples.
 Resistivity then begins to increase with time at around 20 K due to radiation damage, with the rate dictated by the isotopic composition of the sample.

 Because of self-irradiation, a sample of plutonium fatigues throughout its crystal structure, meaning the ordered arrangement of its atoms becomes disrupted by radiation with time.
 Self-irradiation can also lead to annealing which counteracts some of the fatigue effects as temperature increases above 100 K.

 Unlike most materials, plutonium increases in density when it melts, by 2.5%, but the liquid metal exhibits a linear decrease in density with temperature.
 Near the melting point, the liquid plutonium has very high viscosity and surface tension compared to other metals.